-The core principle of AASB 15 is that revenue is recognised on a basis that reflects the transfer of promised goods or services to customers at an amount that reflects the consideration the Company expects to receive in exchange for those goods or services.
+- The core principle of AASB 15 is that revenue is recognised on a basis that reflects the transfer of promised goods or services to customers at an amount that reflects the consideration the Company expects to receive in exchange for those goods or services.
 Revenue is recognised by applying a five-step model as follows:

-- 1. Identify the contract with the customer
+- Identify the contract with the customer 1.

 - 2. Identify the performance obligations

-- 3. Determine the transaction price
+- Determine the transaction price 3.

-(a) Revenue and other income (continued)
+- Summary of Significant Accounting Policies (continured 3 - Revenue and other income (a)